Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 When we see where we’ve felt hurt, or where we’ve struggled, we can begin to understand that others may be carrying their own quiet pain.

-Clarity helps us see just how true that is, softening the edges of resentment and allowing empathy to grow.
+Clarity helps us see just how true that is, sanding down the edges of resentment and allowing empathy to grow.
 And, in time, it’s often where true forgiveness begins.

 Step Three: Grow